 Don’t always retreat to your room when you’re overwhelmed

-From changes in your lifestyle to acclimating to the NYC environment, there’s lots of adjusting during your first semester of college.
-While it’s important to take time for yourself, it’s also good to remind yourself that your peers are probably feeling the same way—many others are struggling to acclimate right alongside of you.
+From changes in your lifestyle to acclimating to the New York City environment, there is lots of adjusting during your first semester of college.
+While it’s important to take time for yourself, it’s also good to remind yourself that your peers are probably feeling the same way—many others are struggling to acclimate right alongside you.
 When you’re stressed, it can be easy to lock yourself up in your room with your favorite blanket and Netflix, but sometimes what you need most is a good chat with friends.
 So get out there, invite a few friends on an excursion around the city, and make the most of your first few weeks before assignments start piling up.

 Do get help when you need it

 You can feel lost during your initial weeks at Columbia and Barnard, especially when it comes to finding a support system.
 Remember to always reach out to adults and peers around you academically and mentally.
-Professor and TA’s office hours can be a great way to get to get to know your professors and for them to get to know you.
+Attending office hours can be a great way to get to know your professors and for them to get to know you.
 The Writing Center and your academic adviser are also good academic resources.

-As for more personal and residential issues, let your RA know if you have any concerns and don’t be hesitant to utilize mental health resources on and off campus.
+As for more personal and residential issues, let your resident adviser know if you have any concerns and don’t be hesitant to utilize mental health resources on- and off-campus.
 It can be intimidating, but you can always grab a friend to keep you company.

 Don’t be afraid to try new things